Fire and rescue services

 It's illegal in both parts of Cyprus to:

-If you're planning to get married in Cyprus, check the legal requirements before you travel.
+If you plan to get married, check the legal requirements with the local municipality where your wedding will take place before you travel.

 More information: